microsoft/playwright.dev/docs/api/class-page.md

 `);
 ```

-## page.exposeFunction(name, playwrightFunction)
+## page.exposeFunction(name, callback)
 - `name` <[string]> Name of the function on the window object
-- `playwrightFunction` <[function]> Callback function which will be called in Playwright's context.
+- `callback` <[function]> Callback function which will be called in Playwright's context.
 - returns: <[Promise]>

 The method adds a function called `name` on the `window` object of every frame in the page.
-When called, the function executes `playwrightFunction` and returns a [Promise] which resolves to the return value of `playwrightFunction`.
+When called, the function executes `callback` and returns a [Promise] which resolves to the return value of `callback`.

-If the `playwrightFunction` returns a [Promise], it will be awaited.
+If the `callback` returns a [Promise], it will be awaited.

-See [`browserContext.exposeFunction(name, playwrightFunction)`](api/class-browsercontext.md#browsercontextexposefunctionname-playwrightfunction) for context-wide exposed function.
+See [browserContext.exposeFunction(name, callback)](api/class-browsercontext.md#browsercontextexposefunctionname-callback) for context-wide exposed function.

 > **NOTE** Functions installed via `page.exposeFunction` survive navigations.